YourePrettyGood/RandomScripts/README.md

 1. Scaffold ID
 2. Position
 3. Dxy between populations 1 and 2
-4. Whether this site should be omitted
+4. Whether this site should be omitted (or, with the `-u`, is the fraction of usable sequences at that position)

 The remaining columns are Dxy and Pi for the various combinations of populations.